 - Chromosomal damage in cells

 - Tumor formation (in some animal studies)

 Some countries have decided to take action.
 Sri Lanka, alarmed by suspected links to kidney disease, has banned the use of glyphosate.
 Canada and Brazil are considering new regulations, while Mexico, Colombia and the Netherlands have already imposed new restrictions.
 Even some school districts in the US have talked about banning the use of Roundup.

 The Lyon Firm represents glyphosate cancer victims and is investigating cases nationwide.
 The glyphosate cancer case criteria includes:

 If you or a loved one has suffered an injury due to toxic exposure and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding glyphosate cancer settlements.
+You will speak directly with Mr. Lyon, a glyphosate cancer lawyer, and he will help you answer critical questions regarding Roundup cancer settlements.